graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

   designed source schemas into a single coherent composite schema.

 - **Evolvable**: A _composite schema_ enables offering an integrated,
-  product-centric API interface to clients.
-Each source _GraphQL service_ that underpins the composite schema should be able to evolve without disrupting these clients.
-Over time, the same functionality may be provided by a different combination of services, while the composite schemas interface should continue to support existing requests from all clients; source schema boundaries are therefore considered an implementation detail and should not be exposed to clients.
+  product-centric API interface to clients; source schema boundaries are an implementation detail, a detail that is not exposed to clients.
+As each underlying _GraphQL service_ evolves, the same functionality may be provided from a different combination of services.
+This specification helps to ensure that changes to underlying services can be made whilst maintaining support for existing requests from all clients to the composite schema interface.

 - **Explicitness**: To make the composition process easier to understand and to avoid ambiguities that can lead to confusing failures as the system grows, the